skyekiwi/documentation/docs/main/Introduction.md

 ## 👋 Introduction {#introduction}

 SkyeKiwi is building a privacy layer for blockchains (the SkyeKiwi Network) based on the cryptographic backbone of the SkyeKiwi Protocol.
-The SkyeKiwi Network is **fast and cheap**, with **optional privacy** smart contract execution features.
+The SkyeKiwi Network is **scalable and cheap**, with **optional privacy** smart contract execution features.
 We aim to ease the pain of adoption to the era of privacy enabled interoperable blockchains.

 The core features behind the SkyeKiwi Network are awesome: